-View and play more than 100 retro, rare, and limited-edition arcade games and pinball machines such as Medieval Madness, The Walking Dead, Lord of the Rings, and Attack from Mars.
+View and play over 100 retro, rare, and limited-edition arcade games and pinball machines such as Medieval Madness, The Walking Dead, Lord of the Rings, and Attack from Mars.
 The Gatlinburg Pinball Museum is just past the Space Needle on the Parkway.

 9. Wild Bear Falls Water Park

 image by If you’re looking for indoor fun in Gatlinburg, check out Wild Bear Falls Water Park.
-This indoor water park has a mountain theme and features a lazy river, heated pools, and two giant water slides, as well as an interactive tree house.
+This indoor water park has a mountain theme and features a lazy river, heated pools, two giant water slides, and an interactive tree house.
 It’s at Westgate Smoky Mountain Resort & Water Park.

 10. Gatlinburg SkyLift Park